jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 would need to build their own driver.

-<span style="background:#00ffff">Timothy Klein has submitted a brief
+<span style="border:2px solid #00ffff; background:#00ffff">Timothy Klein
-howto for compiling on Debian Stable which is still running XFree86 4.1 as of this writing.
+has submitted a brief howto for compiling on Debian Stable which is still running XFree86 4.1 as of this writing.
 It covers steps one through four of this document, and a savvy developer should be able to figure out step five on his own.
 If someone solves step five and generates a patch to Makefile.am, I'll see what I can do about getting it into the configuration script.
 That document is on the [**Installing wacom driver On Debian page**](/wiki/Distribution_Specific_Linuxwacom_Installation#Installing_wacom_driver_On_Debian_page "wikilink").

 You will need the X source code to rebuild the wacom\_drv.o driver.
 The